Toronto Transit Commission fares: Purchasing Presto media

-Presto cards purchased from the Presto website or from Presto vending machines are set to the adult fare rates.
-For concessionary fares (excluding the Fair Pass program), a Presto cardholder must take their Presto card to either a Shoppers Drug Mart, Loblaws store, a fare and ticket service counter located at select GO Transit and Union Pearson Express railway stations or the TTC Customer Service Centre to have the concession fare rate set.
+Presto cards purchased from the Presto website or from Presto vending machines are set to the adult fare rates by default.
+For concessionary fares (excluding the Fair Pass program), a Presto cardholder must take their Presto card to either a Shoppers Drug Mart, Loblaws store or staffed GO Transit and Union Pearson Express railway stations to have the concession fare rate set.
 In the case of those eligible for the Fair Pass program, ODSP or Ontario Works case workers can grant approval of the discount for their clients.

-Presto tickets are sold at Presto vending machines at all subway stations.
-They are also sold at most Toronto Loblaws and Shoppers Drug Mart stores.
-A customer can purchase up to ten Presto tickets at a time from a Presto vending machine at subway stations.
+Presto tickets are sold at Presto vending machines at all TTC stations.
+They are also sold at most Toronto Shoppers Drug Mart stores as well as select Loblaws and No Frills stores.
+A customer can purchase up to ten Presto tickets at a time from a Presto vending machine at TTC stations.
 Presto tickets must be used within 90 days of purchase, though some print the date of expiry and some do not.

 Presto vending machines are also available at Toronto Pearson International Airport at each of Terminals 1 and 3, ground transportation level for both.
 These sell both Presto cards and Presto tickets.

-Presto cardholders can purchase and load a TTC monthly pass onto a card online, at a TTC subway station vending machine, or at a Loblaws or Shoppers Drug Mart store.
-TTC 12-month passes can only be purchased and loaded onto a card online.
+TTC post-secondary student monthly passes can be loaded onto a Presto card online or at a participating retailer (most Shoppers Drug Mart stores and select Loblaws or No Frills stores in the Toronto area) while TTC adult 12-month passes can only be purchased and loaded onto a card online.

-Metrolinx granted Loblaw Companies exclusive retailing rights to sell Presto fare media (currently via participating Loblaws and Shoppers Drug Mart stores).
+Metrolinx granted Loblaw Companies exclusive retailing rights to sell Presto fare media (currently via participating Loblaws, No Frills and Shoppers Drug Mart stores).
 As of June 2019, there were 136 Shoppers Drug Mart stores in Toronto selling Presto products.
 Presto has a mobile app that can be downloaded through Google Play or Apple's App Store and also allow mobile devices to be used for payment using Presto.